Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/data-visualizations/visualization-types/scatter-map/scatter-map.md

 For **scatter maps colored by category** you can choose to _Use different markers_.
 If you enable this function, Analytics will automatically create a unique marker for each category by using combinations between colors and symbols such as squares, triangles, dots, stars, octagons, etc.

 For **scatter maps colored by value** you can configure the coloring scheme.
-You will see three options in the _Color as_ dropdown:
+You will see three options in the _Color as_ drop-down:

 <img src="images/color-as-scheme-options
 .png" alt="Color as options in the Style Settings section" class="responsive-img"/>